Skip to Main Content

 The Parkway Boulevard stretch where Kobé operates is one of the most restaurant-dense corridors in Central Florida, calibrated almost entirely around visitor traffic rather than residential dining patterns.
 The competitive set here is broad: Brazilian churrascarias like BR 77 Brazilian Steakhouse and Adega Gaucha Kissimmee offer their own version of theatrical, protein-forward dining, while venues like Estefan Kitchen Orlando bring celebrity-branded hospitality to the same audience.
 Cow Steakhouse positions itself in the premium beef category without the theatrical cooking element, while Bayridge Sushi occupies the Japanese category at a different format and price register.

 Within that competitive field, Kobé's teppanyaki format occupies a specific lane.
 It offers a structured group dining experience with a built-in entertainment component, which differentiates it from both casual sushi options and from steakhouses that deliver beef without theatrical cooking.
-This is the format's comparative advantage in a market where groups are often the primary booking unit and where the meal needs to work for a wide age range.
+This is the format's comparative advantage in a market where groups are often the primary booking unit.

 Planning a Visit: What to Know Before You Go